 Baltimore gives Maryland a strong city option.
 The Inner Harbor, National Aquarium, historic ships, Fells Point, Federal Hill, Mount Vernon, museums, restaurants, and waterfront neighborhoods make it useful for a city weekend or a family stop.

-Baltimore works especially well for families who want museums and aquarium time, couples who enjoy neighborhoods and food, and travelers who want to pair city attractions with nearby Annapolis or the Chesapeake Bay.
+Baltimore works especially well for families who want museums and aquarium time, couples who enjoy neighborhoods and food, and travelers who want to pair city attractions with nearby Annapolis or Chesapeake Bay towns.

 Annapolis